 Lemon or Apple Cider Vinegar Rinse

-These two cleansers are very commonly used for hair care as both do a wonderful job of cleansing impurities and conditioning hair.
+These two cleansers are very commonly used for natural hair care as both do a wonderful job of cleansing impurities and conditioning hair.
 Mix either the juice of one lemon or two tablespoons of apple cider vinegar with 1 cup of warm water and rinse through hair then comb through.
 You can use this on it’s own or after shampooing for extra cleansing and conditioning.
 I highly suggest giving your locks a break for 2 weeks from all shampoo and strictly stick to just using this rinse to help balance out pH levels of the scalp.

 Baking Soda Shampoo